awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

 1. Create a snapshot of your DC1 cluster\.
 For more information, see [Amazon Redshift snapshots](working-with-snapshots.md)\.

-1. Create a VPC, then create a DC2 cluster in the VPC\.
+1. Create a VPC, or choose an existing VPC in your account\.
 For more information, see [Managing clusters in a VPC](managing-clusters-vpc.md)\.

-1. Restore your snapshot to the new DC2 cluster in the VPC\.
+1. Restore your snapshot to a new DC2 cluster in the VPC\.
 For more information, see [Restoring a cluster from a snapshot](working-with-snapshots.md#working-with-snapshot-restore-cluster-from-snapshot)\.

 If your DC1 cluster is already in a VPC, choose one of the following methods:
 + Resize your DC1 cluster and change the node type to DC2 as part of the operation\.
 Your cluster is not available for a period of time during the resize operation\.
 For more information, see [Resizing clusters in Amazon Redshift](managing-cluster-operations.md#rs-resize-tutorial)\.